Officials reveal what killed family and dog on Mariposa County hiking trail

 MARIPOSA, Calif.
-(KSEE/KGPE) – Officials from the Mariposa County Sheriff’s Office will reveal the cause of death Thursday in what killed an entire Mariposa family and their family dog on a hiking trail in the Sierra National Forest.
+(KSEE/KGPE) – Officials from the Mariposa County Sheriff’s Office revealed the cause of death Thursday in what killed an entire Mariposa family and their family dog on a hiking trail in the Sierra National Forest.

+According to Mariposa County Sheriff’s Department officials, the cause of death for Jonathan Gerrish, Ellen Chung, and Aurelia Miju Chung has been determined to be “hyperthermia and probably dehydration due to environmental exposure.”
+Oski, the family dog’s cause of death is as of yet undetermined, although officials add that the dog was possibly suffering from heat-related issues.

+Officials say the trail the family was hiking on was exposed to constant sunlight with very little shade, with temperatures between 107° and 109°.

 Jonathan Gerrish, 45, Ellen Chung, 30, Aurelia Miju Chung, 1, and their family dog Oski were found dead on Aug.
 17 on the Savage Lundy Trail in Mariposa County.
 Since then, investigators have ruled out several causes of death, including a gun or any other type of weapon, chemical hazards along the Savage Lundy trail, lightning strike, carbon monoxide, carbon dioxide, cyanide exposure, illegal drugs or alcohol, or suicide.

-Much speculation has centered around the possibility that toxic algae contributed to the families death, after the Mariposa County Sheriff, Jeremy Briese said toxic algae is “known to be present” in the water of the South Fork of the Merced River.
+Much speculation has centered around the possibility that toxic algae contributed to the family’s death, after Mariposa County Sheriff Jeremy Briese said toxic algae is “known to be present” in the water of the South Fork of the Merced River.
 Officials have said that they are looking at all possible causes for their death including signs of toxic algae.

 According to officials from the Sheriff’s office, multiple water samples were taken in the area close to where the family was found, and of the water in their flasks.
 Those samples were sent to the State Water Board for testing.